A locally preferred structure characterises all dynamical regimes of a supercooled liquid: Icosahedral Ordering and Frustration-Limited Domains

-Results were obtained from classical MD simulations \cite{lammps} of the metallic liquid $\mathrm{Cu_{64}Zr_{36}}$ \cite{Mendelev2009}, which is among the best glass forming compositions of this alloy \cite{Bendert2012}.
-Simulation details are provided in the Supplemental Materials (SPM) of this paper \cite{SuppMat}.
-The LPS for the system is an icosahedron-shaped cluster of atoms \cite{Liu2013, Cheng2008, Ding2014, Sheng2006}, consisting of a Cu atom with 12 nearest neighbor atoms, which form a weighted-Voronoi cell with 12 pentagonal faces.
+Voronoi analysis utilizing a weighted-bisector method was performed utilizing the Voro++ software library \cite{Rycroft2006}.
+Small faces comprising less than $0.5\%$ of a Voronoi cell's surface area were removed.
+The analysis was performed on each time step for which atomic positions were recorded.
+The LPS for Cu$_{64}$Zr$_{36}$ is an icosahedron-shaped cluster of atoms \cite{Liu2013, Cheng2008, Ding2014, Sheng2006}, consisting of a Cu atom with 12 nearest neighbor atoms, which form a weighted-Voronoi cell with 12 pentagonal faces.
 Distorted icosahedra, which contain some non-pentagonal Voronoi faces, are treated as distinct structures and are not considered to be LPSs.
 FLDs are thus comprised of connected icosahedra.
-If two icosahedra are connected, then they share a vertex, an edge, a face, or they interpenetrate, meaning that they share 1, 2, 3, or 7 atoms, respectively \cite{Soklaski2013}.
+Two icosahedra are connected if they share a vertex, an edge, a face, or they interpenetrate, meaning that they share 1, 2, 3, or 7 atoms, respectively \cite{Soklaski2013}.